-We’re on the frontline of AIDS in Tunisia, supporting people most affected by HIV to access the health services they need.
+In Tunisia, we're supporting people most affected by HIV and structural and legal barriers to access the health services they need.

 Compared to other countries in the Middle East and North Africa (MENA) region, Tunisia reports more frequent and consistent data on the HIV epidemic.

 As well as data providing an overview of how HIV affects marginalised populations, we consider the structural and legal barriers that prevent these groups from accessing HIV services.

 For example, same-sex sexual conduct is criminalised.
 As a result, Tunisian lesbian, gay, bisexual and transgender (LGBT) people face frequent violence, stigma and discrimination.